Science fiction magazine: British science fiction magazines

+Science Fiction World and other international magazines

 As the circulation of the traditional US science fiction magazines has declined, new magazines have sprung up online from international small-press publishers.
 An editor on the staff of Science Fiction World, China's longest-running science fiction magazine, claimed in 2009 that, with "a circulation of 300,000 copies per issue", it was "the World's most-read SF periodical", although subsequent news suggests that circulation dropped precipitously after the firing of its chief editor in 2010 and the departure of other editors.
 The Science Fiction and Fantasy Writers of America lists science fiction periodicals that pay enough to be considered professional markets.

 List of current magazines

 For a complete list, including defunct magazines, see List of science fiction magazines.